meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-3.md

 ### Recommendations

 We recommend a pilot program focused on a few categories first.
-By focusing on a few categories with an ample amount of sales data and maybe other variabels such as promotion, holidays, etc., we can further refine models for forecasting.
+By focusing on a few categories with an ample amount of sales data and including other variables such as promotion data, we can further refine models for forecasting for all categories.

+If performance is within acceptable ranges for 2 months, forecasts can potentially be used in determining inventory to order and forecasting can be implemented for more categories.

-To scale up, we can prepare automated date infrastructure that will automatically recover exogeneous variables from sales data to be fed into the pipeline to create real-time forecasts.
+To scale up, we can prepare automated date infrastructure that will automatically retrieve exogeneous variables from sales data to be fed into the pipeline to create forecasts in real-time.

 {% highlight ruby %}
 {% endhighlight %}